Kaleido Resource Model

 Services in Kaleido exist as one of two types – member or utility.

-Member services, as the name might suggest, are bound directly to one of the consortia’s memberships and are under the full control of the Kaleido Organization managing the membership.
+Member services are bound directly to one of the consortia’s memberships and are under the full control of the Kaleido Organization managing the membership.
 They are secured via member-specific application credentials (i.e. inaccessible by fellow members of the consortia) and can be unilaterally managed/deleted by the Kaleido organizational admin.
 Examples of member-type services include IPFS nodes and HD Wallets.

 Utility services are environment-wide resources that provide collective shared value to all participants in the environment.
 They are accessible by all members, configurable by privileged members (i.e. ability to manage environments) and can only be deleted in centralized environments (i.e. all nodes owned by the same Kaleido Organization).
 Examples of utility services include the Public Ethereum Tether and the ID Registry.
 Some utility services are currently provided as always on services, meaning they are provisioned by default, are free-of-charge, and do not count against your plan limits.